crytic/optik/README.md

 **Current limitations**:

 - Can only run on a single solidity file
-- Not well tested when multiple contracts are deployed
+- Limited support for multi-contract environments
-- Can't deploy new contracts from a contract constructor
+  - `CREATE2` instruction not yet supported
-- No external calls accross contracts
+  - Can't deploy new contracts from the target contract's constructor
 - Gas is not taken into account
 - Some echidna options are not yet supported (see `hybrid-echidna -h`)